gtancev/gtancev.github.io/_pages/about.md

 ## Who am I?

-I am a scientist and engineer with a background in chemical engineering and computer science.
-I like to ask if and how established products or processes can be rethought.
-To do this, I identify current technological limitations, capture needs, and define adequate specifications.
-When it comes to generating solutions, I like to be inspired by other domains, as similar problems may already have been solved elsewhere.
-That's how I discovered digital as a way to innovate.
+I am a scientist and engineer with a background in chemical engineering and computer science, driven by a passion for rethinking established products and processes.
+I explore technological limitations, capture user needs, and define clear specifications-often drawing inspiration from other domains where similar challenges have already been addressed.
+This curiosity led me to embrace digital innovation as a powerful catalyst for change.

-My continuous learning mindset helps me stay on top of the latest developments.
-Data and extracting knowledge from it through algorithms has been a critical part of my craft, but I have learned to question whether the information I want is even available.
-Furthermore, the philosophical aspects of my work are close to my heart because today's solutions can become tomorrow's problems.
-After all, we are the creators of tomorrow's world.
-I firmly believe that great things can be achieved through creativity, collaboration, and communication.
-Once the goal is set, I push to make sure it is achieved.
+I bring a continuous learning mindset and a deep appreciation for the value-and the limitations-of data.
+While algorithms and analytics are central to my work, I always ask whether the insights I seek are truly accessible.
+I'm equally drawn to the philosophical dimensions of innovation, recognizing that today's breakthroughs may become tomorrow's dilemmas.
+As creators of the future, we hold that responsibility.

+I believe great outcomes stem from creativity, collaboration, and clear communication.
+Once a vision is defined, I commit fully to making it reality.

-Outside of work, I spend my free time traveling, photographing, writing and reading, or playing sports.
+Outside of work, I enjoy exploring the world through travel, photography, writing, reading, and sports.

 ## Publications